trailofbits/polyfile/README.md

   -h, --help            show this help message and exit --filetype FILETYPE, -f FILETYPE
-                        explicitly match against the given filetype or filetype wildcard (default is to matchagainst all filetypes)
+                        explicitly match against the given filetype or filetype wildcard (default is to match against all filetypes)
   --list, -l            list the supported filetypes (for the `--filetype`
                         argument) and exit